Wall Shelf with Hooks | DIY

 Build Your Own Wall Shelf with Hooks

-I’ve seen people use cut down coffee tables to make coat rack shelves.
-However, I didn’t have a table to cut down, so I used some table legs and scrap lumber to make this handy wall shelf coat rack.
+I’ve seen people use cut-down coffee tables to make coat rack shelves.
+However, I didn’t have a table to cut down, so I used table legs and scrap lumber to make this handy wall shelf coat rack.

 Not all coat racks have to be horizontal.
 This scrap wood vertical coat rack is perfect for tight spaces and kids!

-This large built from scratch wall shelf coat rack can hold large items and take on large coats or towels.
+This large, built-from-scratch wall shelf coat rack can hold large items, such as coats or towels.

-I go into detail and my thought process as I show you how I made this shelf with hooks for my daughter Jamie.
+I explain my thought process in detail as I show you how I made this shelf with hooks for my daughter Jamie.

 Speaking of using odd items for coat hooks.
 Mindi used curtain tie backs for this handy wall shelf for towels.